Ectopic pregnancy: Surgery

 If bleeding has already occurred, surgical intervention may be necessary.
-However, whether to pursue surgical intervention is an often difficult decision in a stable patient with minimal evidence of blood clot on ultrasound.
+However, whether to pursue surgical intervention is an often difficult decision in a stable patient with minimal evidence of a blood clot on ultrasound.

-Surgeons use laparoscopy or laparotomy to gain access to the pelvis and can either incise the affected Fallopian tube and remove only the pregnancy (salpingostomy) or remove the affected tube with the pregnancy (salpingectomy).
+Surgeons use laparoscopy or laparotomy to gain access to the pelvis and can either incise the affected fallopian tube and remove only the pregnancy (salpingostomy) or remove the affected tube with the pregnancy (salpingectomy).
 The first successful surgery for an ectopic pregnancy was performed by Robert Lawson Tait in 1883.
 It is estimated that an acceptable rate of PULs that eventually undergo surgery is between 0.5 and 11%.
 People that undergo salpingectomy and salpingostomy have a similar recurrent ectopic pregnancy rate of 5% and 8% respectively.
 Additionally, their intrauterine pregnancy rates are also similar, 56% and 61%.

 Autotransfusion of a woman's own blood as drained during surgery may be useful in those who have a lot of bleeding into their abdomen.

+No technique exists to re-implant an ectopic embryo in the uterus – all interventions, whether surgical or pharmaceutical, result in the termination of the ectopic pregnancy.
 Published reports that a re-implanted embryo survived to birth were debunked as false.

 Prognosis

-When ectopic pregnancies are treated, the prognosis for the mother is very good in Western countries; maternal death is rare, but all fetuses die or are aborted.
-For instance, in the UK, between 2003 and 2005 there were 32,100 ectopic pregnancies resulting in 10 maternal deaths (meaning that 1 in 3,210 women with an ectopic pregnancy died).
-In 2006–2008 the UK Confidential Enquiry into Maternal Deaths found that ectopic pregnancy is the cause of 6 maternal deaths (0.26/100,000 pregnancies).
+When ectopic pregnancies are treated, the prognosis for the mother is very good in Western countries; maternal death is rare, although treatment nearly always requires the removal of the nonviable fetus.
+For instance, in the UK, between 2003 and 2005, there were 32,100 ectopic pregnancies resulting in 10 maternal deaths (meaning that 1 in 3,210 women with an ectopic pregnancy died).
+In 2006–2008 the UK Confidential Enquiry into Maternal Deaths found that ectopic pregnancy was the cause of 6 maternal deaths out of 2.3 million pregnancies in that period (0.26/100,000 pregnancies).

-In the developing world, however, especially in Africa, the death rate is very high, and ectopic pregnancies are a major cause of death among women of childbearing age.
+In the developing world, however, especially in Africa, the death rate is substantially higher at around 1-3% case fatality rate.
+The burden of ectopic pregnancy is much higher in developing countries, causing the deaths of 3478 (95% confidence interval: 2849 to 4187) people in low income countries in 2019, or 0.68 (95% CI: 0.56 to 0.82) per 100,000 population, and was responsible for the loss of 37.69 (95% CI: 30.83 to 45.33) disability adjusted life years per 100,000, indicating that it is a significant cause of death and disease burden among women of child-bearing age in these countries.

-In women having had an ectopic pregnancy, the risk of another one in the next pregnancy is around 10%.
+In women who have had an ectopic pregnancy, the risk of another one in the next pregnancy is around 10%.